geraudmathe/Locomotive-fundamentals/README.md

 The other fields specifying a relationship with an other model (belongs_to, has_many, many_to_many) will be explained in the next section.

+tips :

-tips : verifier que on a bien le meme nom de champ et de slug dans option panel, sinon on peut ne pas comprendre pourquoi on n qccede pas a un champ
+verifier que on a bien le meme nom de champ et de slug dans option panel, sinon on peut ne pas comprendre pourquoi on n qccede pas a un champ

+il faut au moins un champs texte je crois obligatoire dans un model, le premier champs sera rendu obligatoire a lenregistremenet sil ny en a aucun de defini

+<a name="models_mapping"></a>
-### Models mapping <a name="models_mapping"></a>
+### Models mapping

 Locomotive let you define the relationships between models you are used to in Rails, but the creation and usage of these mapped models can sometimes be disturbing in the UI, so let's see for each one of them of to deal with.

+This part is dedicated to the models creation and mapping in the admin UI, and the template code shown here will be very concise and simple.
+For more about displaying models, read the next part.

 <a name="models_mapping_belongs_to">
 #### Belongs to